mosaicml/streaming/streaming/text/convert/README.md

     └── val.jsonl.zst
     ```

-2. Run the [pile.py](pile.py) script as shown below with the minimalist arguments.
-The script converts the `train`, `test`, and `val` dataset split into their own split directory.
-For advanced users, you can look at the supported arguments for [pile.py](pile.py) and change according to your own needs.
+2. Run the [pile.py](pile.py) script with the minimalist arguments.
+The script converts the `train`, `test`, and `val` dataset splits into their own split directories.
+For more advanced use cases, please see the supported arguments for [pile.py](pile.py) and modify as necessary.

     <!--pytest.mark.skip-->
     ```
     python pile.py --in_root <Above directory> --out_root <local or remote directory path to save output MDS shard files>